top of page

 STOP THE ROT - This website has been set up because we believe there is no clear understanding of the way forward with our buildings at risk in Liverpool.
 We have numerous buildings at risk and yet it appears that it is down to ‘Joe Public’ to highlight these themselves, not just to the general public, but also to Liverpool City Council, Save Britain’s Heritage and Historic England.

 Without the continued publication of local websites and local campaigners, no one would know the plight of Sandfield Tower, nor would they understand the very poor condition of Woolton Hall (Grade 1).
-We have had to fall back on the risk of ‘urban explorers’ to see inside some of our beautiful and yet abandoned building.
 Therefore, this website has been set up to highlight our abandoned heritage, to raise the awareness of these buildings, to understand who owns them and what the next step is for this building.

 PEARSONS OF LIVERPOOL - "After the War Was Over" is the most fascinating publication produced, and its content is unique!
 In over 200 images, it uses hitherto classified photographs to present a view of the secret goings-on around Edge Hill.
 Assembling crated vehicles sent across the Atlantic in the convoys, an army of engineers aided by old men, young boys and women, put together a vast fleet of military might, initially from Canada and then the USA.